 - Morning boat tour of the Bay of Islands and afternoon coach tour to Kerikeri, from Paihia

-- See marine wildlife, Black Rocks, Roberton Island (Motuarohia) and stop on an island for time at a secluded beach
+- See marine wildlife, Black Rocks and Roberton Island (Motuarohia)

 - Hear informative commentary about the history of the Bay of Islands and its importance in the founding of New Zealand

 - Enjoy free time to visit the markets and have lunch in Paihia (own expense)

 - Discover Kerikeri's colonial past with a visit to the Mission House and Stone Store

 - Sample wine and coffee at Ake Ake Vineyard and handmade chocolates at the Makana Confections in Kerikeri

 - Covered by Viator’s worry-free policy: guaranteed on-time return to your ship

 What You Can Expect